Cognitive Ecology: Complete archive

+At the end of 2025, after I finished editing my debut climate fiction mosaic novel, I started writing down my thoughts about the future of life on Earth.
 This post collects the daily aphorisms published on Notes throughout 2025/2026.
 It serves as a chronological record of the ideas explored over the year.
-Each aphorism stands alone, and some are expanded in weekly deep dives or essays.
-Over time, this archive will form annual print collections and ultimately contribute to a book titled Cognitive Sovereignty.
+Each aphorism stands alone, and some are expanded in essays.
+The aphorisms and essays will be collected in print at the end of 2026 under the title Cognitive Ecology.

 One day, we’ll have data centers and no forests.